-Since 2017, the Adult Numeracy Network has given ABE/HSE math teachers a platform to take 10 minutes and share their experiences, their lessons learned, and something they are passionate and curious about in their teaching.
+Between 2017 and 2019, the Adult Numeracy Network offered ABE/HSE math teachers a platform to take 10 minutes and share their experiences, their lessons learned, and something they are passionate and curious about in their teaching.
 Each talk ends with a call-to-action to explore the ideas in our own classrooms.
 Those talks are recorded and the recordings are available on this site - Watch the ANN Under 10 talks.

 Watch the video with a colleague.

 If you don't have any colleagues, that's ok too.
 There is a link to an ANN Forum discussion next to each ANN Under 10 video.
 Share what you're thinking there and connect with teachers in our community, including the teachers giving the talks!